BBC chief plans iTunes-style TV download service

-LONDON (Reuters) - BBC Director General Mark Thompson announced proposals for an iTunes-style download service that would allow viewers to permanently download their favorite programs minutes after they have been broadcast for a fee.
+LONDON, March 14 (Reuters) - BBC Director General Mark Thompson announced proposals on Wednesday for an iTunes-style download service that would allow viewers to permanently download their favourite programmes minutes after they have been broadcast for a fee.

-The plan, named Project Barcelona, would allow viewers to purchase a digital copy of a program to own in perpetuity for a “relatively modest charge”.
+The plan, named Project Barcelona, would allow viewers to purchase a digital copy of a programme to own in perpetuity for a “relatively modest charge”.

 He said the BBC intended to open a “digital shop” for such downloads, but did not specify the timescale or pricing.